jamtm/bulk_card_certificaion/README.md

 ```

 The script contains 2 functions, one to submit the cards for certification and one to approve.

 Only the card owner may submit the cards for approval and only the next person in the approval chain may approve them.
 The script uses username and password authentication, since this a requirement for using the certification process within Domo.

+You will be prompted for your Domo user password once one of the functions detailed below have been invoked.

 To submit all cards in the dataset for approval execute the following, where the email address is the email you use to log in to Domo.
 ```